Continuized Nesterov Momentum Achieves the $O(\varepsilon^{-7/4})$ Complexity in Smooth Nonconvex Optimization: Overview of the proof of Theorem

-This bound is nonetheless not sufficient to use our controls of Section~\ref{sec:l_smooth}.
-So, we integrate between $t=0$ and $t=T_n$ the above inequality, after multiplication of each side by a proper quantity. \begin{lemma} Noting $\Lambda_t := \bpar{\int_0^t \alpha e^{\alpha(s-t)}dN_s}^2 $, for $\xz$ solution of \eqref{eq:nest_continuized} under Assumption~\ref{ass:hess_lip}, we have
+This bound is nonetheless not sufficient to use our controls of Section~\ref{sec:proof_lyap_control}; in particular, we do not have a bound involving the non-integrated quantity $\norm{z_t-x_t}$.
+So, we integrate between $t=0$ and $t=T_n$ and take the expectation on the above inequality, after multiplication of each side by a suitable quantity.